 In their universe, it is moral to use electoral fraud to secure political power.

 In the summer of 2011, during the interminable Tahrir sit-in of July, I took it upon myself to converse with some of the Brotherhood members when they decided to come and invade the square one day while we were there.

-We were there for a month – enduring blistering heat and random attacks by both military, and thugs, and we were demanding such things as wage adjustments, a restructuring of the security apparatus, and bringing corrupt officials to trial.
-The Brotherhood came for a single day and their demands were simply to ‘Enforce Sharia (Islamic) Law’, as though it were a magic potion or wand that would cure all the social, legal, political, and economic woes of the country.
+We were there for a month – enduring blistering heat and random attacks by both military and thugs.
+We were demanding such things as wage adjustments, restructuring the security apparatus, and bringing corrupt officials to trial.
+The Brotherhood came for a single day.
+Their demands were simply to ‘Enforce Sharia (Islamic) Law,’ as though it were a magic potion or wand that would cure all the country’s social, legal, political, and economic woes.

 While arguing with one of the Islamists over the betrayals of SCAF (The Supreme Council of the Armed Forces) and the Brotherhood’s insistence on allying with them against the interests of the revolution, one of them approached me, adopted a paternal tone and stance, and asked me what my name was.
 I knew what he was after; he wanted my name so he could tell whether or not I was a Muslim.
 I played along.

-If you’re familiar with Islam in any way, that question would stop you dead in your tracks.
-Sunna refers to the body of Muhammad’s words and actions, and Istigh’fal roughly means ‘pretending to be foolish’.
-You have to understand what this means; he was not about to propound a theory, or a strategy, no – he was about to explain a behavior that he considered to be Sunna – which is to say – something that Muhammad did.
+If you’re familiar with Islam in any way, that question should stop you dead in your tracks.
+Sunna refers to the body of Muhammad’s words and actions, and Istigh’fal roughly means ‘pretending to be foolish.’
+You have to understand what this means; he was not about to propound a theory or a strategy, no – he was about to explain a behavior that he considered to be Sunna – which is to say – something that Muhammad did.

 “No,” I explained, “I’ve never heard of such a thing.”